Caliatdrimme/Minhash/README.txt

 - creates random hashes (orderings of elements to check)
 - creates minhash signatures for sets
 - treats the last listed set as a query set for which returns the best match out of the previous sets
+- reports candidate pairs (pairs of sets that overlap on more than half of their minhash signature)
+- reports the outlier of the data set (set with the least number of overlap on minhash signature with the other sets in the data set)
 - robust to changes of number of elements, sets, hashes, and lenghts of hashes (provided length of hash <= number of elements)

 GRAPH REPRESENTATION